 One accident at work with a fatal outcome is always one accident too many.
 That is the way it is in all companies.
-But Dong Energy has chosen to engage employees and managers in the task fo creating and maintaining a strong and proactive safety culture.
+But Dong Energy (now Ørsted) has chosen to engage employees and managers in the task fo creating and maintaining a strong and proactive safety culture.

 "In Dong Energy we continuously work on enhancing safety in our work.
 We have chosen to use a dialogue tool that focuses on the themes and dilemmas that we know are relevant to our employees.
 The basic concept was developed by Workz, but we have contributed to the content of the tool so that it focuses on what we want", says Lars Morsbøl Thomsen, HRD consultant in Dong Energy (Power), People & Development.

 Starting from the Workz concept "Safety First" a tailor-made deck of cards was developed to put safety culture on the agenda through dialogues on attitudes and actions in the daily work of our employees.
 The tool supports specific improvements locally, but it also helps catch and spread good and inspiring examples of a good safety culture.

 This safety tool has been used successfully in ten of our workplaces with more than 250 employees.
 Everywhere it has contributed to interesting and valuable discussions on our safety culture

 The dialogue tool is a form of card game that is used to create a structured and productive dialogue about values and culture.
 The cards contain statements on behaviour.
 In DONG's deck, a card could say e.g. "We trust our contractors to follow our instructions on safety."
 The cards are then placed on some simple game boards.
 The first set of board leads to a discussion on whether the described action (or attitude) is "ok" or "not ok".